specjet-api/specjet/docs/commands/init.md

+---
+layout: default
+title: init
+parent: Commands
+nav_order: 1
+description: "Initialize a new SpecJet project or add SpecJet to existing project"
+---

 # `specjet init` Command Reference

 The `init` command initializes a new SpecJet project or adds SpecJet to an existing project.